Verna, Florida: History

 During the real estate boom of the 1920s, expansion was planned.
 John Posey and business partner Frank Golden, along with other Bradenton developers such as C.H.
 Ballard platted new communities adjacent to the town.
 Subdivisions including Verna Heights, La Verna, and Verna Courts were advertised in newspapers from Tampa to Miami.
-However, these projects did not come to fruition due to a major economic depression which began in Florida in 1926.
+The decelopment projects did not come to fruition due to a major economic depression which began in Florida in 1926.

 In June 1925, the town of Verna was incorporated, but it was not long-lived.
 In 1927, Florida State Legislature ordered the city to be abolished, which was completed in 1929.

 The Verna Post Office closed in January 1930 and the school closed at the end of that spring.
 The community was unofficially absorbed into the neighboring Myakka City.
-Today the area that was once Verna is home to agricultural businesses, small residential neighborhoods, and the Myakka City Fire Department.
+The area that was once Verna is home to agricultural businesses, small residential neighborhoods, and the Myakka City Fire Department.

+Peachey Dairy operated in the area.
+The Lakewood Ranch Southeast development has been approved near Verna's historic boundary.